kyrylo/kyrylo.org/_posts/2013-04-12-how-i-cycled-to-a-football-match-between-metalist-and-etm-in-vysoky.md

 Thursday was a perfect day for cycling—10°C, clear skies, and a mild breeze.
-My route was from home to the township of [Vysoky](https://en.wikipedia.org/wiki/Vysokyi).
-Why Vysoky?
+My route was from home to the township of [Vysokyi](https://en.wikipedia.org/wiki/Vysokyi).
+Why Vysokyi?
 I wanted to catch a football match between [Metalist](https://fcmetalist.com.ua/) and ETM.
-Vysoky is where Metalist’s training camp is located.
+Vysokyi is where Metalist’s training camp is located.

 Two days before the game, I’d taken a ride around Kharkiv and noticed my bike